Every Witch Way But Caboose

 Essex (Google Maps Location)

 October 11, 2007

-[I’ve changed the name of this place in the title because it seems as though the Essex Steam Train folks have settled on this name.
-There’s a new – in 2008 – art gallery in the building that wasn’t there during our 2007 visit.
-I’ve added this page to the CTMQ Railfan Depot page.]
+[2014 Update: I’ve changed the name of this place in the title because it seems as though the Essex Steam Train folks have settled on this name.
+There’s a new – in 2008 – art gallery in the building that wasn’t there during our 2007 visit.]

 First, a caveat: From what I gathered, if we were to re-visit in a few years, this place may be very different.
 The goal appears to be to build up the Witch Hazel plant history display, which at this point is merely a sign and a dream.
 More on that below.
 As it stands now, the museum is merely a collection of random displays from other local museums and tourist areas.
 Yes, that’s kind of weird.